 Alfie left secondary school and was unsure of what he wanted to do with his future, he then came to Green Corridor as a learner where he found a passion for helping and supporting people.
-After spending 3 years completing his Horticulture Course, Alfie got a job as a support worker in a residential home where he learned more about supporting people with Special Education Needs.
-When as support worker role became available at Green Corridor, Alfie applied and was thrilled at the opportunity.
+After spending 3 years completing his courses, Alfie got a job as a support worker in a residential home where he learned more about supporting people with SEN. Alfie was offered a position at Green Corridor as a support worker and was thrilled at the opportunity.

 David worked in education for twenty years as a full-time career advisor and part-time computer lecturer before returning to full-time education as a mature student.
 He took an English degree in 2017 and spent six unsuccessful months as a freelance writer.
 He has always enjoyed supporting people to fulfil their potential.
 He is looking forward to working at Green Corridor.